 Students interested in participating in the conference on June 7, 2019, may submit original, eligible papers online at beaconconference.org.

-The submission form will become available in November 2018 and will remain available through the deadline, March 1, 2019.
+The submission form will become available in January 2018 and will remain available through the deadline, March 1, 2019.
 Submit your paper using this year's submission form.

 Discuss category choices with your faculty mentor.